Rough Sea Justice (the novel)

 More Books by James Cassaday

-If you enjoy Rough Sea Justice either in print or as a Kindle edition you might also want to read James Cassaday's other novels which are available as Ebooks too.
-Check out the links below to find out more about them
+If you enjoy Rough Sea Justice either or as a in print you might also want to read James Cassaday's other novels which are available as Ebooks too.
+Check out the links below to find out more about them Kindle edition

 Bailiwick Gold.
 This story tells the tale of hidden gold bars, spoils of war taken by German Lieutenant Carl Schmidt and secreted on and around the Channel Island of Guernsey during the German Occupation of the Channel Islands in World War II.
 Fast forward to 1996 and follow the race as two sets of individuals attempt to locate the missing gold for themselves, with only partial clues as to where the treasure might be hidden.